Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 25. Parrotfish

 Tropical reef ecosystems are dependent on the parrotfish.
 The fish help to maintain the coral’s health by eating the macro-algae that grow on it.
-If the algae are left to grow unchecked, the reef would become unhealthy and stop growing.
+If the algae are left to grow unchecked, the reef would become overrun with algae, which would harm this dynamic environment.

 26. Krill